frippz/frippz.se/_posts/2020-11-24-your-website-is-making-me-sick.md

 Almost all of the major browsers has had support for a good while, the exception being Legacy Edge, which lacks support entirely.
 Check [caniuse.com](https://caniuse.com/prefers-reduced-motion) for more details.

 Supporting browsers can read this preference from the OS of your choice.
-A few examples:
+A few examples below.

+#### Windows 10

+  1. Settings
+  1. Ease of Access
+  1. Display
-- **Windows 10:** Settings → Ease of Access → Display → Show animations in Windows.
+  1. Show animations in Windows.

+#### Windows 7

+  1. Control Panel
-- **Windows 7:** Control Panel → Ease of Access → Make the computer easier to see → Turn off all unnecessary animations (when possible).
+  1. Ease of Access
+  1. Make the computer easier to see
+  1. Turn off all unnecessary animations (when possible).

-- **macOS:** System Preferences → Accessibility → Display → Reduce motion.
+#### macOS

+  1. System Preferences
+  1. Accessibility
+  1. Display
+  1. Reduce motion.

+#### iOS/iPadOS

+  1. Settings
+  1. General
+  1. Accessibility
-- **iOS/iPadOS:** Settings → General → Accessibility → Reduce Motion.
+  1. Reduce Motion.

+#### Android 9+

+  1. Settings
+  1. Accessibility
-- **Android 9+:** Settings → Accessibility → Remove animations.
+  1. Remove animations.

 Remember, respect your users. ❤️